 I have read conflicting advice about what your pins should look like.
-Some experts say you should make you pins look similar so that followers can easily recognize them which would seem to make sense.
-However, if these aren’t working, there is not point in sticking with it.
+Some experts say you should make your pins look similar so that followers can easily recognize them which would seem to make sense.
+However, if these aren’t working, there is no point in sticking with it.

 Other advice is that lists work really well, however, opposing advice says your text much be large and clear which on list pins, it often isn’t!
-One of the worst looking pins I saw was canary yellow with a list of about 20 items on it which you could not read.
+One of the worst-looking pins I saw was canary yellow with a list of about 20 items on it that you could not read.
 However, it was a top pin and had got thousands of views.